FortiGate

 Prerequisites.

-- The previous configuration file of the firmware to downgrade is required.
-For example, to downgrade to v5.6.7 from v6.2.4, previous configuration file of v5.6.7 is required.
+• The previous configuration file of the firmware to downgrade is required.
+For example, to downgrade to v5.6.7 from v6.2.4, the previous configuration file of v5.6.7 is required.

-- In case of HA where Method2 is followed, both Master and Slave configuration files are required.
-Two separate IP addresses are required to access Master and Slave chassis individually using GUI during downgrade process.
+• In case of HA, where Method 2 is followed, both Primary and Secondary configuration files are required.
+Two separate IP addresses are required to access the Primary and Secondary chassis individually using the GUI during the downgrade process.

-- Have console connections to both Master and Slave Chassis.
+• Have console connections to both Primary and Secondary Chassis.

 Downgrade Process: